Table of contents

 6. Track and monitor resource usage

 Once the project starts, you can monitor the actual resource utilization rate.
 You'll be able to see how your plans are realized and instantly identify any discrepancies.
-For example, you may have overestimated the number of hours required for completing a project phase, or someone forgot to log time (trust me, this happens!).
+For example, you may have overestimated the number of hours required for completing a project phase, or someone forgot to log time (trust me, this happens - and a good utilization rate formula helps a lot!).

 7. Adjust your plans to requirements